-Welcome to our Apple Music tips roundup, which shows how to use the newest and best features in Apple's music-streaming service.
+Welcome to our Apple Music tips roundup, where we show you how to get the most out of Apple's music-streaming service.
 For more detail on Apple Music, check out our Complete guide to Apple Music.

 Apple Music, Apple's music streaming service and Spotify rival, arrived in 100 countries on 30 June 2015 as part of iOS 8.4 for iPhone and iPad, and is also available for Android, PC and Mac.
 Apple Music takes a bit of getting used to, so in this article we talk you through all of the features of Apple Music and how to use them.